MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

        :::image type="content" source="media/azure-sql-management-pack/sign-in-account.png" alt-text="Screenshot that shows the pane to sign in to your account.":::

-       At this step, you might see internet security alerts.
-To resolve the alerts, go to **Internet Options**, select the **Security** tab, and then set a lower internet zone security level.
+       At this step, an internet security alert might appear.
+To resolve the issue, go to **Internet Options**, select the **Security** tab, and then set a lower internet zone security level.

        :::image type="content" source="media/azure-sql-management-pack/change-security-level.png" alt-text="Screenshot that shows security settings in Internet Options.":::